JRafDev/DC101_Game_Bianzon-John-Rafael/README.md

 How to Play
 ---
-1.Press the Begin Trial button to start the game.
+1. Press the Begin Trial button to start the game.
-2.The game begins at Level 1, with a grid of face-down cards.
+2. The game begins at Level 1, with a grid of face-down cards.
-3.Click on a card to flip it and reveal the spirit.
+3. Click on a card to flip it and reveal the spirit.
-4.Click a second card to try to find a matching pair.
+4. Click a second card to try to find a matching pair.
-5.If the cards match, they remain face-up.
+5. If the cards match, they remain face-up.
 If not, they flip back automatically.
-6.he number of remaining flips per level is displayed; running out of flips ends the game.
+6. The number of remaining flips per level is displayed; running out of flips ends the game.
-7.Successfully matching all pairs completes the level and opens the Next Trial screen.
+7. Successfully matching all pairs completes the level and opens the Next Trial screen.
-8.Players can pause the game, resume, mute or unmute the music, or return to the main menu.
+8. Players can pause the game, resume, mute or unmute the music, or return to the main menu.
-9.The game progresses through 10 levels with increasing difficulty.
+9. The game progresses through 10 levels with increasing difficulty.

 How to Run the Game
 ---